montagejs/montagejs.org/docs/tutorial-reddit-client-with-montagejs.md

 After modifying the HTML, the next step is writing the CSS.
 For the sake of brevity, the entire stylesheet isn't included here.
 It is available on <a href="https://gist.github.com/anonymous/7766077#file-component-css" target="_blank">on GitHub</a>.

-<a href="http://montagejs.github.io/mfiddle/#!/7766077" target="_blank">View source on MFiddle</a>
+<a href="http://montagejs.github.io/mfiddle/#!/7881457" target="_blank">View source on MFiddle</a>

 ## Conclusion

 The powerful MontageJS binding system and flexible component architecture reduce the amount of code that developers need to write when building applications.
 Developers can use simple, declarative bindings to define relatively complex behaviors.

 For more information about developing software with MontageJS, you can refer to the [documentation](http://montagejs.org/docs/).
 [Getting Started with MontageJS](http://montagejs.org/docs/montagejs-setup.html) steps you through the process of setting up your MontageJS development environment.
 You can also visit the <a href="http://seg.phault.net/montage/cookbook/" target="_blank">MontageJS Cookbook</a> for a handy assortment of concise examples.
-The full source code of the application featured in this tutorial is <a href="#" target="_blank">available on GitHub</a>.
+The full source code of the application featured in this tutorial is <a href="https://github.com/segphault/mjs-reddit-viewer" target="_blank">available on GitHub</a>.